-The Disclosures & Market Discipline Report is subject to internal review and validation prior to being submitted to the Board for approval.
+The Company's Disclosures & Market Discipline Report is subject to internal review and validation prior to being submitted to the Board for approval.
 The Report has been reviewed and approved by the Board.
 In addition, the Remuneration disclosures have been reviewed by the Risk Manager.

-1.5.
-Risk management objectives and policies
+1.5 Risk management objectives and policies

-To ensure effective risk management, the Group has adopted the Three Lines of Defence model, with clearly defined roles and responsibilities.
+To ensure effective risk management, the Company has adopted the Three Lines of Defence model, with clearly defined roles and responsibilities.

-First Line of Defence: Managers are responsible for establishing an effective control framework within their area of operation and identifying and controlling all risks so that they are operating within the organisational risk appetite and are fully compliant with the Group's policies and where appropriate defined thresholds.
-First Line of Defence acts as an early warning mechanism for identifying (or remedying) risks or failures.
+First Line of Defence: Managers are responsible for establishing an effective control framework within their area of operation and identifying and controlling all risks so that they are operating within the organisational risk appetite and are fully compliant with the Company's policies and where appropriate defined thresholds.
+The First Line of Defence acts as an early warning mechanism for identifying (or remedying) risks or failures.

-Second Line of Defence - The Risk Management Function is responsible for proposing to the Board appropriate objectives and measures to define the Group's risk appetite and for devising the suite of policies necessary to control the business including the overarching framework and for independently monitoring the risk profile, providing additional assurance where required.
+Second Line of Defence: The Risk Management Function is responsible for proposing to the Board appropriate objectives and measures to define the Company's risk appetite, devising the suite of policies necessary to control the business including the overarching framework, independently monitoring the Company's risk profile and providing additional assurance where required.
 The Risk Management Function will leverage their expertise by providing frameworks, tools and techniques to assist management in meeting their responsibilities, as well as acting as a central coordinator to identify enterprise-wide risks and make recommendations to address them.
-Integral to the mission of Second Line of Defence is identifying risk areas, detecting situations/activities, in need of monitoring and developing policies to formalise risk assessment, mitigation and monitoring.
+Integral to the mission of the Second Line of Defence is identifying risk areas, detecting situations/activities in need of monitoring, and developing policies to formalise risk assessment, mitigation and monitoring.

-Third Line of Defence - Comprised by the Internal Audit Function which is responsible for providing assurance to the Board on the adequacy of design and operational effectiveness of the systems of internal controls.
-Internal Audit undertakes on-site inspections/visits to ensure that the responsibilities of each Function are discharged properly (i.e. soundly, honestly and professionally) as well as reviewing the Group's relevant policies and procedures.
+Third Line of Defence: Comprised by the Internal Audit Function which is responsible for providing assurance to the Board on the adequacy of design and operational effectiveness of the systems of internal controls.
+Internal Audit undertakes on-site inspections/visits to ensure that the responsibilities of each Function are discharged properly (i.e. soundly, honestly and professionally) as well as reviewing the Company's relevant policies and procedures.
 Internal Audit works closely with both the First and Second Lines of Defence to ensure that its findings and recommendations are taken into consideration and followed, as applicable.

-1.5.1.
-Risk Management Framework
+1.5.1 Risk Management Framework

-Managing risk effectively in a Company operating in a continuously changing risk environment requires a strong risk management culture.
-As a result, the Group has established an effective risk oversight structure and the necessary internal organisational controls to ensure that the Group undertakes the following:
+Managing risk effectively in a Company operating in a continuously changing risk environment, requires a strong risk management culture.
+As a result, the Company has established an effective risk oversight structure and the necessary internal organisational controls to ensure that the Company undertakes the following:

-- The adequate risk identification and management - The establishment of the necessary policies and procedures - The setting and monitoring of the relevant limits and - Compliance with the applicable legislation
+- Adequate risk identification and management, - Establishment of the necessary policies and procedures, - Setting and monitoring of relevant limits, and - Compliance with the applicable legislation.

 The Board meets on a regular basis and receives updates on risk and regulatory capital matters from management.
-The Board reviews regularly (at least annually) written reports concerning compliance, risk management and internal audit policies, procedures and work as well as the Group's risk management policies and procedures as implemented by Management.
+The Board reviews regularly (at least annually) written reports concerning compliance, risk management and internal audit policies and procedures as well as the Company's risk management policies and procedures as implemented by Management.

-As part of its business activities, the Group faces a variety of risks, the most significant of which are described further below. the Group holds regulatory capital against three all-encompassing main types of risk: credit risk, market risk and operational risk.
+As part of its business activities, the Company faces a variety of risks, the most significant of which are described further below.
+The Company holds regulatory capital against the three allencompassing main types of risk: credit risk, market risk and operational risk.

-1.5.2.
-Risk Statement
+1.5.2 Risk Statement

-the Group's activities expose it to a variety of risks, and in particular to credit risk, market risk, operational risk, compliance risk, regulatory risk, reputational risk, group risk, strategic risk, liquidity risk, conduct risk etc. the Group, through its operations, has significant exposure to the economies and financial markets.
+The Company's activities expose it to a variety of risks, and in particular to credit risk, market risk, operational risk, compliance risk, regulatory risk, reputational risk, group risk, strategic risk, liquidity risk, conduct risk etc. The Company, through its operations, has a significant exposure to the economies and financial markets.